anishpdm/EXPRESS-EJS-Demo/README.md

 ```
 -  First Download or Clone the Repository.
-- In the downlaod directory,Using terminal put these commands
+- In the Download directory,Using terminal put these commands
    cd EXPRESS-EJS-Demo
    npm install
    node app.js